About the course

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 A minimum of 1,000 words, up to a maximum of 1,500 words

 You should submit an outline of your proposed research, written in English.
 The overall word count should include any bibliography.

 If possible, please ensure that the word count is clearly displayed on the document.

-- evidence of your understanding of, and suitability for, the proposed area of research
+- evidence of interest in, experience of, and understanding of the proposed area of study;

-- your ability to present a coherent case in proficient English.
+- your ability to present a reasoned and coherent case in English.

 References/letters of recommendation: